-In general, interior lighting will be fluorescent fixtures with 28 watt 4100 KT-8 lamps with electronic ballasts.
+In general, interior lighting will be fluorescent fixtures with 28 watt 4100 K T-8 lamps with electronic ballasts.
 Other energy saving light features such as compact fluorescent downlights and HID lights will also be provided for the interior and exterior lighting designs.
 Automatic lighting control and multi-level controls will be provided for room lighting systems in compliance with the new energy code.
 Exit lights will be LED type.
-Exterior lighting will be controlled by the BAS.
+Exterior lighting will be controlled by the building automation system.